2023 World Junior Ice Hockey Championships: Quarterfinals

 Oliver Kapanen scored early against Sweden to give the lead to Finland, with Leo Carlsson levelling the scores by the second period.
 Despite Niko Huuhtanen once again putting the Finns ahead, Carlsson and Victor Stjernborg both scored for the Swedes to complete the comeback and win the match 3–2.
 Top seed Czechia defeated Switzerland 9–1, scoring 4 goals in the second period.
-They advanced to their first semi-finals since 2022.
+They advanced to their second consecutive semi-finals, after 2022.
 The United States put 11 past Nikita Quapp and Rihards Babulis in a convincing 11–1 victory, with Logan Cooley earning a hat-trick.
 A back-and-forth match between Canada and Slovakia saw both teams with 3 goals by the end of regulation, sending the match to overtime.
 Connor Bedard scored the winner in the 65th minute after weaving his way past multiple Slovak defenders.
 This marked his 3rd point of the match and his 21st of the tournament, maintaining his World Juniors record.